mondeja/mkdocs-mdpo-plugin/docs/src/config.md

 to the active language.

-The support for this feature currently includes the [mkdocs-material] theme, the Mkdocs theme, the Readthedocs theme and all themes which use the builtin Mkdocs search plugin.
+The support for this feature currently includes the [mkdocs-material] theme, the Mkdocs theme, the Readthedocs theme and all themes which are using the builtin Mkdocs search plugin.

 <!-- mdpo-disable-next-line -->